Create and configure apps with manifests

 Updating configurations via manifests

-App configurations can be modified by editing their manifests using the app config page.
-To edit an app's configuration, click on App Manifest in the app config page sidebar.
+App configurations can be modified by editing their manifests using the app settings page.
+To edit an app's configuration, click on App Manifest in the app settings page sidebar.
 You'll see a manifest editor, which will let you edit your app's configuration in YAML or JSON.
-Use the same manifest schema as shown above to edit the manifest, and update your app.
+Use the same manifest schema as noted above to edit the manifest, and update your app.

 Any validation errors will be shown inline, and there are typeahead features to help you update your manifest.